noeticstech/TellerWrite/README.md

 # TellerWrite
-A side project for Authors flawless writing
+A side project for Authors flawless writing image generataion and ideas genertion